MoritzHerle/Identifying-typical-trajectories-in-longitudinal-data/ReadMe.txt

 READ ME for MoritzHerle/Indentifiying-typical-trajectories-in-longitudinal-data

 This repository holds code associated with the publication titled: "Identifying typical trajectories in longitudinal data: modelling strategies and interpretations" (DOI: XXX-XXX).
-All code written by Moritz Herle and Bianca De Stavola.
+All code written by Moritz Herle, Bianca De Stavola, and Mohamed Abdulkadir.
 This publication is part of a grant led by Nadia Micali funded by the UK Medical Research Council and the Medical Research Foundation (ref: MR/R004803/1)
 Analyses for this project were conducted in MPLUS (Version 8.1).
 ****************************